 Football players will be required to participate in an ID check through National Sports ID following the guidelines below:

-MIDGETS 15 Minutes Prior to the Start of the Game
+SOPHOMORES 15 Minutes Prior to the Start of the Game

-CRICKETS 4th Quarter of Midget Game
+JUNIORS 4th Quarter of Sophomores Game

-TERMITES 4th Quarter of Cricket Game
+SENIORS 4th Quarter of Juniors Game

 After each Player’s ID has been verified, he will proceed to the end zone or in an area that is in plain view of the opposing team until their team takes the field to play their game.
 If a player(s) leaves the field of sight of the opposing team, without supervision or permission from the opposing coach, he must have their ID Verified according to previously stated rules.